elunna/nerfhack-changelog/README.md

 * gauntlets of dexterity grant +1 to-hit whilst using bows (Evil)
 * gauntlets of fumbling grant -9 to-hit penalty whilst using bows (Evil)
 * oilskin cloaks let you slip effortlessly out of web traps.
-* increased weight of dwarvish and elven mithril coats to 200 aum
+* increased weight of dwarvish and elvish mithril coats to 200 aum
 * increased weight of dragon scales to 80 aum
 * mummy wrappings always generate rotted
 * cursed armor weighs more when worn.
 * **the protective effect of hard helmets** has been reduced when heavy objects fall on the hero's head.
-* only elves can safely enchant elven armor over +3.
-Other races will get a warning vibration if their elven armor is enchanted over +3.
+* only elves can safely enchant elvish armor over +3.
+Other races will get a warning vibration if their elvish armor is enchanted over +3.
 * worn armor has a 25% weight reduction (xnh/FIQ)
 * dwarves and elves get a +1 bonus for each racially aligned piece of armor they wear (Evil)
 * orcs and gnomes get a +2 bonus for each racially aligned piece of armor they wear (Evil/THEM)